-The latest options in clay brick offer increasingly green benefits for more sustainable homes that can help homeowners save on major household costs.
-Naturally organic with virtually no waste, brick helps lower energy costs and upkeep through a maintenance-free exterior that offers superior durability, moisture control, termite resistance, proven stability and enduring beauty.
+The latest options in clay brick offer increasingly green benefits for more sustainable home design that can help homeowners save on major household costs.
+Naturally organic with virtually no waste, brick as a sustainable material, helps lower energy costs and upkeep through a maintenance-free exterior that offers superior durability, moisture control, termite resistance, proven stability and enduring beauty.
 Often incorporating recycled content, brick options including exterior, interior and landscaping features increase sustainability while meeting the highest green building criteria.

 “As a versatile building material made from abundant natural resources, brick delivers on all fronts,” said Brick Industry Association (BIA) President and CEO Gregg Borchelt, P.E.
 “Brick’s flexibility and inherent green benefits help builders and architects achieve maximum sustainability and greater homeowner value with reduced environmental impact,” he said.

-• Brick paver for efficient water management/drainage: permeable brick walkways and pathways help reduce stormwater runoff, puddles and filter pollutants/eliminate contaminates
+Permeable brick walkways and pathways help reduce stormwater runoff and puddles.
+Moreover, brick filter pollutants and eliminate contaminates

 For more details on what makes brick green, go to www.greenbrick.com.